ianbl8/advent2022/README.md

 ## Day 1 - Getting Started!
 Setting up the Raspberry Pi Pico H, installing and configuring Thonny, and writing code to turn the onboard LED on and off.

+## Day 2 - Let's Get Blinky!
+Basic circuits in the [breadboard](https://wiring.org.co/learning/tutorials/breadboard/).
+LEDs and their polarity: long leg, anode `+`; short leg, cathode `-`.
+Resistors and where to use them.
+Indentation and `while` loops in Python.
+Creating a circuit with 3 LEDs and 3 resistors, and writing code to turn these LEDs on and off.